aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

     .into_future()
 ```

-an experienced tokio user will know that into_future hints that this thing is a stream.
+An experienced tokio user will know that into_future hints that this thing is a stream.
 However, if you're new to tokio, this makes zero sense.
 There's no way to know what the return type of open is, and into_future() has no semantic meaning anyway.
 It's just boilerplate to put one combinator into another combinator,
 both of which are irrelevant for code flow.